Geometric quantum discord for two-qubit X-states: Five-parameters X-states

-It is different from quantum entropy case which can be defined with the maximally deviation of quantum entropy after a measurement, the classical correlation is not natural for geometric quantum discord with Bures distance.
-In \cite{Adesso2014A}, the classical correlation based on geometric point of view was defined as
+It is different from the quantum entropy case which can be defined with the maximal deviation of quantum entropy after a measurement, the classical correlation is not natural for geometric quantum discord with Bures distance.
+Denote $CCS_{\rho}$ as the set of all the CCS of $\rho$, the Bures distance of classical correlation was defined as \cite{Adesso2014A}